Glucosamine is a natural supplement that can be given to dogs with arthritis symptoms or to older dogs as a preventative support.

 But what exactly is "Glucosamine"?

-Joint cartilage contains glucosamine, which is a naturally occuring substance produced in an animal's body and is composed of a sugar and an amino acid.
+Glucosamine is a precursor for glycosaminoglycans (GAGS) and a major component of joint cartilage.
+It is a naturally occuring substance produced in an animal's body and is composed of a sugar and an amino acid.
 Glucosamine is contained in joint cartilage.
 It is essential for producing healthy cartilage tissue and a key ingredient in cartilage metabolism.
 Its function is to maintain and regenerate healthy cartilage in joints.

 As our dogs (and we) age, however, the production of glucosamine slows down.
 This, coupled with the normal wear and tear on the dogs' joints, results in degenerative joint diseases such as osteoarthritis.